 Multidimensional Assessment of Providers and Systems (MAPS) is a collaboration of researchers and partners seeking to provide evidence to inform actions leading to improved social inclusion, choice and independence among persons with intellectual and developmental disabilities.

-Persons with Intellectual and developmental disabilities, including individuals with Down Syndrome or Autism Spectrum Disorders, often face social isolation and loneliness.
+Persons with intellectual and developmental disabilities (IDD), including individuals with Down Syndrome or Autism Spectrum Disorders, often face social isolation and loneliness.
 They are among the poorest in our society, often fail to find meaningful employment and lack opportunities to develop required skills to succeed.

 Members of the community, including community-based service agencies, play a key role in building inclusive societies where persons with intellectual and developmental disabilities can contribute to their full potential.